 A genetic predisposition means that there is an increased chance that an individual could develop a particular condition based on their individual genetic makeup.
 A genetic predisposition results from specific genetic variations that are often inherited from a parent.
 These include certain conditions such as diabetes, obesity, heart disease, lactose and gluten intolerances, and more.
-Having a genetic predisposition doesn't guarantee you will develop or any of your member family have the condition, it just means you're more likely to.
+Having a genetic predisposition does not necessarily mean that you or any member of your family will develop the condition; it simply increases the likelihood of it occurring.

 Although your DNA never changes we are constantly looking at adding new health areas to our test.
 As we do not store samples (to meet data protection requirements) you would need to complete a new test to understand your profile in any new health areas.

 MyHealthChecked DNA test helps users to identify how their body responds to food, considering how their DNA affects their metabolism of different nutrients.
 It provides an easier and more effective solution to health and fitness, entirely unique to your DNA profile.
 The test does not provide any diagnostic for illness or conditions.

 Most genetic research is based on individuals from European descent.
 In fact in 2016, over 80% of individuals that had their genome sequenced were European.

 This lack of diversity in genomic data means that some of the genes we sequence will be less relevant and accurate for people in under-represented groups.
 There are two main issues.